 - 1. Assignments must be sent to research@waast.org. - 2.
 Work is to be submitted on or before the due date. - 3.
-The assignment should be prepared using Microsoft Word 97 or a later Word edition.
+The assignment should be prepared using Microsoft Word.
 The paper must be formatted for A4 paper and use the font Times New Roman, size 12.
-The student should take care to save and name the file.
+The student should take care to save and name the file. - 4.
+The assignment must be sent as an attached file with an e-mail message.
+The text of the email message should clearly state the following for each paper being sent: the student's name, the course name, the professor's

-- 4. The assignment must be sent as an attached file with an e-mail message.
-The message should clearly state the following for each paper being sent: the student's name, the name of the course, the professor, and the name of the attached file that contains the assignment. - 5.
+- name, and the name of the attached file that contains the assignment. - 5.
 The student's financial account will be charged 50 FCFA per page for printing the document. - 6.
 Any formatting errors that appear as a result of printing will be the student's responsibility if they affect the final project grade. - 7.
-A student should always bring a hard copy of each term project and a copy of the e-mail verifying the date of the transmission.
+The student should always bring a hard copy of each term project and a copy of the e-mail verifying the date of the transmission.